-The GMA requires that comprehensive plans guide growth and development so they are consistent with the 13 State planning goals, plus the shoreline goal.
+The GMA requires that comprehensive plans guide growth and development so they are consistent with the 15 State planning goals.
 These goals must be balanced locally.

 The GMA requires that Olympia and most other jurisdictions write, adopt and implement local comprehensive plans that guide development activity within their jurisdictions and associated Urban Growth Areas (UGA) over the next 20 years.